rackn/pxe-book/Chapter 4/Design-Diffs.rst

 How much does the user know about what they are booting?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 	This is the issue of previous versus discovered information.
 In many designs, the user needs prior knowledge of the network they are booting in order to make decisions and bootstrap the program successfully.
 Often this knowledge is used to pre-populate information manually.
 While it is an option, this requirement of prior knowledge makes bootstrapping the program much more difficult and time-consuming.
 Matching information to where it needs to go is a big deal and can be a considerable time constraint.
-Clearly there is value in a design that allows the discovery of required information during the process.
+Clearly there is value in a design that allows for the discovery of required information during the process.

 Deciding when and how often to run the boot process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-	The standard has been to tear down infrastructure once it is done.
-However, a new school of thought has emerged that seeks to keep the infrastructure running, and to allow boots frequently.
-This concept relates to immutable infrastructure, that is infrastructure that does not change but that is able to work in a repeatable fashion.
-When designing infrastructure, there needs to be a decision made of when processes should be run and the frequency with which they should run.
+	The standard practice has been to tear down infrastructure once it is done.
+However, a new school of thought has emerged that seeks to keep the infrastructure running, and to allow frequent booting.
+This concept relates to immutable infrastructure, which is infrastructure that does not change but is able to work in a repeatable fashion.
+When designing infrastructure, it must be decided when processes should be run and the frequency with which they should run.

 Closely controlling who has access to the system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~